AdobeDocs/campaign-classic.en/help/surveys/using/building-a-survey.md

 >[!CAUTION]
 >
 >* This functionality is only available for **Survey** type forms.
 >* This option isn't compatible with random question display.
-For more on this, refer to [Adding questions](#adding-questions).
+[Learn more](#adding-questions).

-### Adding questions {#adding-questions}
+### Add questions {#adding-questions}

 There are two types of containers: standard and question.
 Standard containers are used to configure page layout and conditional display in a page.
-They are detailed in [this section](../../web/using/about-web-forms.md).
+[Learn more](../../web/using/about-web-forms.md).

 Use a **Question** container to add a question to the page and to insert the possible answers below in the hierarchy.
 User responses to questions placed in this type of container can be analyzed in reports.